ykim18mica/mica-gd220/lectures/w2-assignments.md

   - The project folder that contains `index.html` - you *must* name your file `index.html`.
   - If you have any local image files, that should also be part of the project folder.
   - Upload the entire project folder on Google Drive Week 2 folder.
+  - Don't just do the bare minimum.
+Search for more CSS properties and experiment with them.

 -----